tarunrawat87/cowin-script/README.md

 # cowin-script
 This script help in faster vaccine registration

+# This script will only notify in real time ,it won't book the slot for you

 # How it works
 It will call you on the phone once there is available slots There are existing solutions available but those might not working due rate limiting*